TheBrainFamily/react-one-tab-enforcer/README.md

 ## Credit
-This package is closely based on a code from this [jsfiddle](https://jsfiddle.net/yex8k2ts/30/) by [timkellypa](https://stackoverflow.com/users/1257546/timkellypa) .
+This package is closely based on a code from this [jsfiddle](https://jsfiddle.net/yex8k2ts/30/) by [timkellypa](https://stackoverflow.com/users/1257546/timkellypa) . and [this jquery demo](https://www.jqueryscript.net/demo/Prevent-Webpage-Opened-Multiple-Tabs-duplicateWindow/).
 It was packaged for seemless react usage with a bit of a tweaking and made configurable.
+Unfortunatelly, the code from timkellypa didn't work correctly with chrome "duplicate" functionality.

 ## Todo
 Tests..
-This was needed "for yesterday", so I took a few shortcuts (including reusing a smart code from timkellypa!) and verified manually!
+This was needed "for yesterday", so I took a few shortcuts (including reusing a smart code from timkellypa and the demo above!) and verified manually!
 Sorry folks.
 I do have an idea how to test this, and if time allows, I will.
 Otherwise, I'm happy to take PRs! :-) CircleCI is all setup for a test-driven workflow.